rustyeddy/rustyeddy.com/content/redeye/_index.md

 load one of our cool example applications, or of course create your own!

-RedEye cameras know who to find one other, applications can be programmed to manage one or more of these cameras.
+RedEye cameras know how to find one other, applications can be programmed to manage one or more of these cameras.
 Standard network management tools can be used to manage and troubleshoot cameras.

-That means a _RedEye_ application is not just about a single camera, it is about application built on the collective intelligence of all cameras in the network.
+That means a _RedEye_ application is not just about a single camera, it is about applications built on the collective intelligence of all cameras in the network.

 ### RedEye Features